AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

 | `.tls`   | Contains data for thread-local storage.                                                 | Read-write          |
 | `.debug` | Contains debugging information.

+So i encourage you to do your homeworks about these stuffs, now let's break down the code.

 ```cpp
     PVOID pRemoteImage = VirtualAllocEx(
         pProcessInfo->hProcess,